-- Chiang Mai is known for the mountains home to Northern Thailand’s hill tribes and many night markets.
+- Chiang Mai is known for night markets and the mountains home to Northern Thailand’s hill tribes.
 Once the capital of Thailand, Chiang Mai is now Northern Thailand’s largest city.

 Traveling Gingerbread Note: Chiang Mai is a great home base for tours of Northern Thailand.
 Transportation is included from Chiang Mai on our tours to The Golden Triangle and the Kanta Elephant Sanctuary.